The Village of Hope Programs

 Individuals are supported to assess their strengths, resources and challenges and develop personal goals to improve in areas such as finances, housing, education, parenting, health, relationships and spirituality.
 We support all people, with an emphasis on people currently or previously incarcerated.

 Village Gatherings bring us together to learn and grow.
-Topics include: financial management, health, parenting, employment, cultural events, relationships, education etc. Gatherings are held at many locations including homes, schools, community centers and prison facilities.
+The gatherings are a critical tool that we use to help people identify, discuss, and find solutions to problems and we facilitate processes that help people visualize a healthy existence.
+Topics include: financial management, health, parenting, employment, cultural events, relationships, education, re-entry etc. Gatherings are held at many locations including homes, schools, community centers and prison facilities.
 We see gatherings as a leadership development tool and offer opportunities for Village participants to use and develop their skills to help plan and coordinate gatherings.

 Community Organizing and Leadership Development